Upstatement/quickshare/README.md

 `data-url="http://url"`

 The url to share.
-The default is the value of `window.location.href`, the current window's url, although it is highly recommended to override this value as it is better to have a descriptive, permanent url used when sharing on social media.
+The default is the value of `window.location.href`, the current window's URL, although it is highly recommended to override this value as it is better to have a descriptive, permanent URL used when sharing on social media.

 ##### Title